Last blog of an extraordinary year

-Speaking up.
-If in 2016 I learned to speak up, in 2017 I took it as a daily habit.
+Speak up.
+If in 2016 I’ve learnt to speak up, in the following year I took it as a daily habit.

 I started thinking I must have my say if I don’t agree with ideas or posts I see online.

-I learned to share my ideas, even if they’re not common thoughts, especially when related to women in tech, startups and growth marketing.
+I learnt to share my ideas, even though they’re not common thoughts, especially when it’s related to women in tech, startups and growth marketing.

-This year I’ve learned I can get whatever I want.
-Don’t be scared to dream too big.
+This year I’ve learnt I can get whatever I want.
+Don’t be afraid to dream big.
 Startup Marketing has been my strength, the fuel to build even more confidence.
-This book, becoming one of the best sellers Growth Hacking books in Italy has allowed me to meet a lot of people in Italy and international thanks to workshops, lectures and presentations.
+This book, becoming one of the best sellers Growth Hacking books in Italy, has allowed me to meet a lot of people in Italy and international thanks to workshops, lectures and presentations.

-I’ve always asked myself a lot of questions.
+I’ve always asked myself many questions.
 I was scared of not being enough in order to dream big.
-This year I learned we are the only ones limiting ourselves.
+This year I’ve learnt we are the only ones limiting ourselves.

-I’ve met so many wonderful people helping me to understand we don’t have to be scared to ask.
+I’ve met many wonderful people helping me to understand we don’t have to be scared to ask.
 Don’t be scared of dreaming big or to be ambitious, we don’t lose anything by sending an email with a bunch of questions.
-In the worst case scenario, we’ll get a NO, well.
-We just need to have a plan B.
+In the worst case scenario, we’ll get a NO. We just need to have a plan B.

 Learn to say NO

 You can’t say always YES.
-It’s not been easy but I learned it.
+It’s not been easy but I’ve learnt it.

 It’s been important saying NO to save time, money and work only with projects I truly believed in.
 I’ve worked with 8 international projects this year as a Growth Marketing & Digital Consultant, on top of mentorships, events, presentations, panels.

-I’ve taught at a Growth Hacking Master in Milan, I’ve organised presentations at the most important coworking places in Italy and I got shortlisted for a few other Growth Hacking courses in Italy and internationally.
+I’ve taught at a Growth Hacking Master in Milan.
+I’ve self-organised presentations at the most important coworking places in Italy and I got shortlisted for a few other Growth Hacking courses in Italy and abroad.

 Time is money, they say.
-So, I learned that by saying NO I give to both of us respect and value.
-Choosing the projects and the right people to work seems like a brave decision at the beginning.
-Then you see that, for all the NO you say, you’ll get surrounded by more people who are sharing your approach and you love working with to solve challenges and to build a better world.
+I learned that by saying NO I give each other respect and value.
+Choosing the projects and the right people to work with, seems like a brave decision at the beginning.
+Then you see that, for all the NO you say, you’ll get surrounded by more people who are sharing your approach who you love working with, to solve challenges and to build a better world.